NAlexPear/personal-page/blog/_posts/2015-02-16-barleycakes-and-water-and-weightlifting.md

 a quick adjustment from the Coach, and a cool drink of water are all that's needed.

 It takes some getting used to, for sure.
-But the idea of progress in the long haul depends on a temprament that understands that "this, too, shall pass" and that the solid and dependable will often be happier than the frenetic and exciteable, simply by virtue of their sustained progress.
+But the idea of progress in the long haul depends on a temperament that understands that "this, too, shall pass" and that the solid and dependable will often be happier than the frenetic and excite-able, simply by virtue of their sustained progress.